-A. General Requirements:

-- 1. Provide products listed, classified, and labeled by Underwriter's Laboratories Inc. (UL) or testing firm acceptable to authority having jurisdiction as suitable for the purpose indicated. - 2.
+- A. General Requirements: - 1.
+Provide products listed, classified, and labeled as suitable for the purpose intended. - 2.
 Provide products listed and labeled as complying with UL 467 where applicable. - B. Conductors for Grounding and Bonding, in addition to requirements of Section 26 05 19: - 1.
 Use insulated copper conductors unless otherwise indicated. - a.
 Exceptions: - 1) Use bare copper conductors where installed underground in direct contact with earth. - 2) Use bare copper conductors where directly encased in concrete (not in raceway). - C. Connectors for Grounding and Bonding: - 1.
 Description: Connectors appropriate for the application and suitable for the conductors and items to be connected; listed and labeled as complying with UL 467. - 2.
 Unless otherwise indicated, use exothermic welded connections for underground, concealed and other inaccessible connections. - 3.
 Unless otherwise indicated, use mechanical connectors, compression connectors, or exothermic welded connections for accessible connections.